-The Story: Two small children prepare for a traditional family Christmas.
+The Story: In Lucy & Tom at Christmas two small children prepare for a traditional family Christmas.
 The story begins with them stirring the pudding, and ends with them seen through the window on the evening of Christmas Day, their home all lit up and shining out into the darkness, beneath a message for us all: on earth peace, good will toward men.

 This book is nearly 35 years old, and has some elements that might seem anachronistic – the Salvation Army band plays in the street, there is no television in sight – but at its heart it is timeless.
 The small details of children’s lives are captured perfectly: making cards and paper chains, choosing small gifts and finding a good hiding place for them, posting a letter up the chimney.
 The anticipation is almost the most important part.